mattcousineau/patches-ohoulihan/README.md

 1. Delete any exisitng files that don't exist in the `patchfileurl` file (this is useful for saving user profiles, custom settings, etc.)

 # TODO:
--ability to select URL or FTP and add FTP processing
+-ability to configure URL or FTP and add FTP processing

 **nice to have** - if there is nothing installed, download a zip instead of independent files and extract